PySimpleGUI/PySimpleGUI/readme.md

 text_color - color of text
 alternating row color - if set will change background color for alternating rows row_colors - list of tuples representing (row_number, color) e.g. row_colors = ((5, 'white', 'blue'), (0,'red'), (15,'yellow'))
-vertical_scroll_only - if True will not show a horizontal scrollbar background_color - cell background color
+vertical_scroll_only - if True will not show a horizontal scrollbar.
+NOTE - will have to disable to get horizontal scrollbars background_color - cell background color
 size - (None, number of rows) - don't use, use num_rows instead enable_events - will return a 'row selected' event when row is selected